Grothendieck-Verdier functors: Introduction

-\textbf{\textit{Outline.}} Section~\ref{sec:Categorical prelims} reviews closed monoidal categories, (braided and pivotal) GV-categories, (braided) linearly distributive categories, (braided) Frobenius linearly distributive functors, and morphisms between these functors-with-structure.
-It also introduces (braided) GV-functors and their morphisms.
-Section~\ref{sec:Categorical prelims} then establishes the $2$-equivalences from Theorems~\ref{thm: GV equiv LDN} and~\ref{thm: braided GV=braided LDneg}.
+Section~\ref{sec: two 2-equivalence} establishes the \(2\)-equivalences of Theorem~\ref{thm: GV equiv LDN} and Theorem~\ref{thm: braided GV=braided LDneg}, after recalling (braided) LD-categories, (braided) Frobenius LD-functors, and their morphisms, and introducing braided GV-functors.
 Section~\ref{sec:liftingGVstructures} proves the lifting theorem.
 Section~\ref{sec: Applications} applies it to Hopf monads, Hopf algebroids, and categories of (bi)modules, and develops explicit examples.
+The relevant algebraic structures are reviewed beforehand in Section~\ref{sec: lifting theorem prep}.
 All technical proofs but the one of the lifting theorem are deferred to Appendix~\ref{sec:appendixproof}.

 \addtocontents{toc}{ }